Skip to main content

 Read more about the research project, the team, and our research insights.

-PolMig will develop a database of refugee and migrant rights, which will be available here.
+PolMig is currently developing a database of refugee and migrant rights, you can read about it here.

 News